-So...the renewable event of the year for our community is coming this May 11th, 2009.
-Our Congresswoman is stepping in to bring together the Who’s Who of the New Energy Economy together.
-It will take place at our UCR Campus at Cook and Frank Sinatra.
-This is the official info...
+Our community’s renewable energy event of the year is coming May 11th, 2009.
+Congresswoman Mary Bono Mack is stepping in to bring together the Who’s Who of the New Energy Economy together.
+It will take place at the UCR Campus at the corner of Cook and Frank Sinatra streets.

 Bono Mack Announces Solar Energy Field Hearing in Palm Desert